-This is a section of German magnetic plate from Hafthohlladung anti tank mine the bakerlite made base is still solid the magnet is rusty and it is in relic condition but still solid this is a fantastic recognisable relic and a unusual find from the battlefield.The base section was recovered from Death Valley near Hill 112 the battle in the Falaise Pocket on the Normandy battlefield of 1944.
+This is a section of German magnetic plate from Hafthohlladung anti tank mine the bakerlite made base is still solid the magnet is rusty and it is in relic condition but still solid this is a fantastic recognisable relic and a unusual find from the battlefield.The base section was recovered from Death Valley near Hill 112 the battle part of operation Epsom on the Normandy battlefield of 1944.
 A nice relic from the Normandy battlefield.This item comes with a 5x7 laminated information sheet with photo.

 THIS ITEM IS FREE UK SHIPPING.
 FOR INTERNATIONAL BUYERS IT IS A REDUCED RATE PLEASE ASK BEFORE PURCHASE.